 Entry requirements for

-Graduate students must be registered from the start of their higher degree as a provisional psychologist.
-Within the first two weeks of commencing the program, the student must gain provisional registration with the Psychology Board of Australia.
-As many agencies require all staff working with their clients or patients to have a police clearance, students are required to obtain a Federal police clearance (which will include WA clearance) if accepted into the course.
-In addition, if working with children a separate screening by the Department of Community Development is required.
-Clearly any agency will only be seeking information about behaviours that may place vulnerable clients at risk and will not be interested in any other types of behaviour.
-The student must meet the cost of obtaining these clearances.
-Please note that some organisations providing professional placements require students to provide full immunisation records.
+Graduate students must be registered from the start of their higher degree as a provisional psychologist with the Psychology Board of Australia within the first two weeks of commencing the program.
+As many agencies require all staff working with their clients to have police clearance, applicants are required to obtain a Federal police clearance (which will include WA clearance).
+In addition, if working with children, a separate screening by the Department of Community Development is required.
+Any agency will only be seeking information about behaviours that may place vulnerable clients at risk.
+The applicant meets the cost of these clearances.
+Please note that some organisations providing professional placements may require students to provide full immunisation records.
 Applicants must be in a position to provide these records if required.